-8.4.1 Normal operation
+8.4.1 Normal Operation

-In normal operating mode, the entire ADC full scale range gets converted to a digital output with 16-bit resolution.
-The output is available in as little as 1 clock cycle on the digital outputs.
+In normal operating mode, the entire ADC full scale range gets converted to a digital output with 18-bit resolution.

 8.4.2 Power Down Options

 A global power down mode can be enabled via SPI as well as using the power down pin (PDN/SYNC).
 There is an internal pull-down 21 $k\Omega$ resistor on the PDN/SYNC input pin and the pin is active high - so the pin needs to be pulled high externally to enter global power down mode.